iabhaysingh3/learning-github/README.md

 # learning-github
-This is my first repository for learning git.
+This is my first repository for learning github.
 Author - Abhay Singh